IvonJanssen/dissect-docs/docs/source/acquire.rst

 acquire
 -------

-Acquire can collect forensic artifacts from a live system or an image.
+Acquire can collect forensic artefacts from a live system or an image.
 Resulting images can be fed to other Dissect tools like target-query.

 To run **acquire** on a live system: